Below is a quick start guide that will give you a basic understanding of how to use ShaderMap to generate Maps from other Maps.

 - Open ShaderMap by double clicking the ShaderMap icon.
 You will see the ShaderMap Start page as shown below.

-- Ensure that the COLOR TEXTURE checkbox is selected then click the glowing blue folder icon.
+- Ensure that the (1) STANDARD MODE is selected and COLOR TEXTURE checkbox is checked then click the (2) center folder icon.
 This will open a file dialog.
 Navigate to

 the file "floor_seamless.jpg" that you had saved to your Desktop and open it.

 ShaderMap automatically sets up a project with maps generated from the color texture.
 It then displays the Material Visualizer with

 a material (created from the generated maps) applied to a 3D cylinder.

 - Click any map to select it, double-click it to show it in the Map Preview.

 - The selected map properties will be displayed under the Project Grid.

 - Toggle Auto Rotate by setting the R checkbox located at the bottom left of the Visualizer window.